bbatsov/prelude/docs/faq.md

     I have a stripped-down version of Prelude for personal use, based on `use-package` [here](https://github.com/bbatsov/emacs.d).
     I guess it might be of interest to some of you.

+**Update (2023): ** There are now plans to include `use-package` in Emacs 29, which will likely increase its prominence.
+Prelude 1.2 auto-installs `use-package` and newer Prelude modules might make use of `use-package`. `prelude-vertico` is one such example.

 ## Why does Prelude use MELPA instead of MELPA Stable by default?

 Mostly because many package authors/maintainers don't have the habit to cut